 Plus the fewer carbs you’re eating the lower your insulin levels are going to be too.
 Having higher insulin levels in your body is also going to increase water retention by sodium reabsorption.

-Sodium is going to be one of the biggest factors of you holding onto water weight.
+Sodium (salt) is going to be one of the biggest factors of you holding onto water bloat.
 So much so you can be doing everything else right but you’ll derail your progress if you’re eating too many salty foods.

 If you ate a lot of tasty junk foods over the weekend then there’s a good chance it was high in sodium.
-A big increase in your sodium intake can easily lead to you carrying more water weight.
+A big increase in your sodium and salt intake can easily lead to you carrying more excess water (3).

-The more dehydrated your body is the more likely sodium is going to cause you to hold onto water.
+The more dehydrated your body is the more likely sodium is going to cause you to hold onto water (4).
 But we’ll get more into this soon…

-So one of the easiest things for you to do to lose the water weight is to reduce your sodium intake.
+So one of the easiest things for you to do to lose water bloat is to reduce your sodium intake.
 It’s generally recommended to keep your daily sodium below 2000mg but if you can I’d try to keep it at least below 1500mg.

 Sweat Out the Water Weight

-Another trick is to go to the gym to simply sweat out that extra water weight.
+Another trick is to go to the gym to simply sweat out that extra water poundage.

-Working out for a good 1+ hours will do wonders to lose your water weight via sweating.
-Most people will simply go for a run or use a stair master but you can do any kind of workout that makes you sweat the most.
+Working out for a good 1+ hours will do wonders to lose your water retention via sweating.
+Most people will simply go for a run or use a stairclimber machine but you can do any kind of workout that makes you sweat the most.

-Studies have found people typically lose more than 2% of their body weight by exercising.
+Studies have found people typically lose more than 2% of their body weight by exercising (6).
 This weight is from water and it’s lost through the fine art of sweating.

-Just be careful with weightlifting to get rid of water weight as too intense of exercise can cause you to retain water.
+Just be careful with weightlifting to get rid of the excess water as too intense of exercise can cause you to retain water.
 This is from your body swelling up as it repairs your damaged muscles.

-Studies have found umping in the sauna for 20-30 minutes can have your body lose up to 5 pounds of pure water weight.
 So if you need to drop a few quick pounds to squeeze into a dress or suit then hopping in the sauna can help.
 Or you can use a sauna blanket at home like the one below if you don’t have access to a sauna.

-It might sound kinda crazy to hear drinking more water can help you lose water weight.
+It might sound kinda crazy to hear drinking more water can help you lose water retention.

-If you’re dehydrated then your body will naturally respond by holding onto more water.
+If you’re dehydrated then your body will naturally respond by holding onto more water (8).
 It does this as a survival instinct to prevent your body from becoming severely dehydrated.

 So the more your body is holding onto water the less likely you are to lose it.
-This can easily be fixed by increasing your water intake to help reignite your body to flush out the water it’s holding onto.
+This can easily be fixed by increasing your water intake to help reignite your body to flush out the water it’s holding onto (9).

 As your body notices water coming in at a steady pace it’ll relax its grip.
-Then soon enough you’ll notice your body is getting rid of some of that water weight it’s carrying.
+Then soon enough you’ll notice your body is getting rid of some of that water bloat it’s carrying.

 An easy test it’s to check the color of your urine.
 “If it’s clear then that means you’re in the clear, but if it looks like apple juice then keep drinking water.”